Organiser Guide

 tool can help you to set up data-driven collaborative sprints, such as Hackathons.
 For basic usage of the application see the User's guide.
 For more background see ABOUT, and for technical details visit the README.

-What does the core dribdat look like?
+What is the core concern of your hackathon?
 As event organisers, we are really into making the most of time constraints - so the homepage and dashboard feature a big animated countdown clock:

 Here is how a dribdat-powered event looks like in the heat of things: